Dalits in Bihar: Dhobi caste

 Dhobi caste has been associated with the profession of washerman in past.
 They are also called Rajak or Baintha and are often known in rural folk culture for quarrelsome women and donkeys.
 In their society, women perform the task of washing clothes at washing spots called ghats.
 Unlike other Dalit communities, who are primarily landless, Dhobis do possess some land.
 This is attributed to their role in society, since every village needed a Dhobi in the past.
 Some land was allotted to them for their service to the village community.
 Due to the availability of this land, some of the Dhobis also practice agriculture.
 They were paid in kind for their work and treated fairly, in comparison to other Dalit communities.
-The association of Dhobis to upper-caste familie led to their cultural development, and of late, literacy has also become one of the observable phenomena in this caste.
+The association of Dhobis to upper-caste families led to their cultural development, and of late, literacy has also become one of the observable phenomena in this caste.
 Nearly 30% of their men and 23% of women were literate by 1994.